gulasz101/gulasz101.github.io/_tabs/about.md

 * jira, slack;

 ### Position description

-Over years I was included in multiple projects, starting as outsourced fullstack dev dedicated to backend and CMS behind https://watson.sh news website.
+Over years I was included in multiple projects, starting as outsourced fullstack dev dedicated to backend and CMS behind <https://watson.sh> news website.
-With time I was moved to position where I was maintaining / bugfixing and providing new features to both https://smallinvoice.ch and https://pingen.ch.
+With time I was moved to position where I was maintaining / bugfixing and providing new features to both <https://smallinvoice.ch> and <https://pingen.ch>.
 Most challenging and at the same time were last 3 years of my employment at company when I had opportunity to migrate all our local development to docker, introduce multiple improvements to our internal framework like PSR-4 autoloading so eventually we could extend it with slim framework.
 Also I had opportunity to design ground for new APIs that were exposed to our integrators, also provided SDKs to automate process of API integration.
 I was also onboarding new employees and doing a lot research and overall fulfilling any adhoc request that was needed to move forward with our development.

 ### Mint Media Sp. z o.o. | Lublin, Poland | 09-2011 - 09-2023

 ### Web Developer

-### Tech stack:
+### Tech stack

 * php 5.xx + internal framework built with Zend Framework, html, jquery, css2;
 * postgresql;
 * subversion, git;

 ### Position description

 Providing backend for small contest/quizzes/find 5 differences (etc) apps embeded within Facebook Apps platform that time.
 As well building frontend based on design provided as PSD.
 Overall providing whole application from beginning to the end, including designing DB, building whole backend, frontend, testing deploying to PROD and DEV environments (deployment was simple sftp upload).

 ### SELECT Sp. z o.o. | Lublin, Poland | 06-2011 - 09-2011

 ### Junior Software Engineer - INTERSHIP

-### Tech stack:
+### Tech stack

 * php (4\|5), sugar crm, symfony, html, css, jquery;
 * mysql

 ### Position description

 Developing simple tasks that were provided me by my "buddy".
 Providing simple changes to plugins for sugarCRM.
 Assisting setup of new project as well as providing simple CRUD functionalities by given request from our new client.

 ### Venitech Sp z o.o. | Warsaw, Poland | 05-2010 - 09-2011

 ### IT Support Consultant

 ### Position description

 Providing support to business customers of bank which was our client.
 Responsibilities were as following:

 * maintaining banking app at client's place;
 * providing phone support to any technical difficulties;
 * onboarding new customers and providing extensive training;

-## Education:
+## Education

 Kielce University Of Technology